 Z is the total opposition offered to the flow of alternating current by an RL Series circuit and is called impedance of the circuit.
 It is measured in ohms (Ω).

-In RL Series Circuit the current lags the voltage by 90-degree angle known as phase angle.
-It is given by the equation
+In RL Series circuit the current lags the voltage by 90 degrees angle known as phase angle.
+It is given by the equation:

 Power in R L Series Circuit